mantidproject/documents/Design/HandlingMovingInstruments.md

 ##Introduction##

-The purpose of this design document is to form a top level discussion of a better handling of data coming off instruments with moving components.
-The initial version of this design document includes outcomes from discussions from the development workshop 2015.
+The purpose of this (use case) document is to form a top level discussion of handling of data coming off instruments with moving components.
+The initial version of this document includes outcomes from discussions from the development workshop 2015.

-Further this design document has been updated with email contributions from Nick Draper (ND), Marina Ganeva (MG), Mark Koennecke (MK) and Mark Johnson (MJ) and Timothy Charlton (TC).
+Further this document has been updated with email contributions from Nick Draper (ND), Marina Ganeva (MG), Mark Koennecke (MK) and Mark Johnson (MJ) and Timothy Charlton (TC).

 ##Motivation##